My husband Murray loves to make Schmaltz and Gribenes. Do you know what that is? Schmaltz is rendered chicken fat …the fat is cooked down to a liquid

 These are his instructions

-Cut it into small bits about 1/2 inch big.
+- Cut the skin into small pieces about 1/2 inch big.

-Depending on how much skin you have, dice some onions.
-Much more onion to skin, Murray uses a ratio of 2-1, double the amt of onion to skin
+- Depending on how much skin you have, dice some onions.
+Use more onion then skin, Murray uses a ratio of 2-1, double the amount of onion to skin

-Put the skin, fat and onions into a frying pan on a medium heat and stir often.
+- Put the skin, fat and onions into a frying pan on a medium heat and stir often.
 Once it starts to brown it can burn quickly so be careful!!
+This has a distinctive smell….so I like it when Murray makes this outside, we have a burner on the side of our BBQ……but of course you can make it in the house!!

-When the skin and fat are rendered and the onions nice and brown, remove from heat.
+- When the skin and fat are rendered and the onions are nice and brown, remove from heat.

 And there you have it!!!